Junior Scholars In Conversation

 Daniele V. Filippi (Jesuit Institute), "Rewinding the Tape of History: Everyday Sonic Reality in Early Modern Europe."

-Maia McAleavey (English Department), "The Bigamy Plot: Sensation and Convention in the Victorian Novel."
+Maia McAleavey (English), "The Bigamy Plot: Sensation and Convention in the Victorian Novel."

 Andrea Staiti (Philosophy), "Husserl’s Transcendental Cosmopolitanism."

 Sylvia Sellers-García (History), "Dangerous Distance: Social Crimes and Moral Failings in the Archbishop's Guatemala."

 Jennifer L. Erickson (Political Science) "Armed and Dangerous: Arms Embargoes in World Politics."